symbolslogic/symbolslogic.github.io/lessons/validity.md

 Now here is where validity might get "silly", consider this example:

 > 1. If you hear barking, then there must be a dog.
-> 2. You hear barking.
+> 2. You heard barking.
     <hr>
 > 3. There must be a dog.
 (1, 2)